CurbShifter/BurstCoupon/README.md

 Trusted creator
 -
 The coupon execution is trust-less.
 But the recipient needs to trust the coupon issuer to give a valid coupon with the expected transaction.
-As the recipient is not able to validate the contents of the transaction before decryption.
+As the recipient is not able to validate the contents and signature of the transaction before the decryption.

 When the coupon is claimed/broadcast, the wallet of the coupon issuer needs to have enough balance to have the transaction accepted into the memory pool !